oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ## Create Spring Boot App

-**TIP:** If you’d like to skip this section, you can simply clone this post’s repo and check out the `start` branch:
+**TIP:** If you'd like to skip this section, you can simply clone this post's repo and check out the `start` branch:

 ```
 git clone -b start https://github.com/oktadeveloper/okta-postgresql-spring-boot-example.git